kroman8675/azure-network-protocols/README.md

 <h2> Steps</h2>

-- Step 1: Configure a Network Security Group
+- Step 1: Configure a Network Security Group (NSG)
 - Step 2: Notice the effect of the NSG
 - Step 3: Delete the NSG and observe ICMP
 - Step 4: Observe some other Network Protocls (SSH,DNS,RDP)